-Are you still thinking about what you can do for your S.O. this Valentine's Day?
-If nothing's planned and your mind's come up to a blank, why not do something based on you or your partner's love language?
-If you're not entirely sure what your love language is—or what love language generally is, here's a quiz that can tell you more about what it entails.
+Are you still thinking about what you can do for your S.O. this Valentine’s Day?
+If nothing’s planned and your mind’s come up with a blank, why not do something based on you or your partner’s love language?
+If you’re not entirely sure what your love language is—or what it entails—here’s a quiz to help you discover more.

 In a nutshell, your love language is the way you best express and experience love.
 The term was coined by Gary Chapman in his 1992 book, The Five Love Languages: How To Express Heartfelt Commitment To Your Mate.
 The five love languages are acts of service, words of affirmation, physical touch, quality time and receiving gifts.

 If you’ve taken the quiz and know exactly how you express your love, read on to find out some date ideas you can explore today.

 If your partner’s primary love language is acts of service, try doing simple things such as cooking a meal, completing their house chores or even taking their car for a wash—these are all considered acts of service.

 A romantic dinner at home is a no-brainer, but we suggest taking it up a notch by cooking and preparing a meal from scratch.
 This will give you extra brownie points (for thoughtfulness!) and it shows that you truly put effort into impressing your partner on this special day.
 Fret not if your cooking skills are subpar—it’s the effort that counts for those with acts of service as their love language.

 This year, Valentine’s Day falls on a Monday—so before your S.O. wakes up for work, surprise them with a hearty breakfast in bed.
 After all, who wouldn’t want to wake up to food, especially when it was prepared by a loved one?
 Once again, remember that the food doesn’t have to be Michelin Star-worthy because it really is the effort that counts.